timothypage/sota-web-map/data/README.md

 ## Topo

-Using some open terrarium RGB tiles that are open acces for now
+Using some open terrarium RGB tiles that are open access for now

 ```
 sources: {